 Product management articles

-As a member of a product team myself, I work daily with product managers and have interviewed dozens more about their roles and responsibilities.
+As a member of a product team myself, I work daily with product managers and interviewed dozens more about their roles and responsibilities.
 Despite the advice here, I’ve learned that there is no one way to apply principles of product management.
 Every product has its own goals and challenges which require a unique and customized approach to product management.
-Martin Eriksson has famously described product management as the intersection of business, user experience, and technology.
+Martin Eriksson famously described product management as the intersection of business, user experience, and technology.

 Business — Product management helps teams achieve their business objectives by bridging the communication gap between dev, design, the customer, and the business.